ABA–NBA merger: Immediate results

-In the first NBA All Star Game after the merger, 10 of the 24 NBA All Stars were former ABA players.
+In the first NBA All-Star Game after the merger, 10 of the 24 NBA All-Stars were former ABA players.

 In the first post-merger season's NBA Finals between the Portland Trail Blazers and the Philadelphia 76ers, five of the ten starting players were former ABA players.
 Those five starters from the ABA were Julius Erving, Caldwell Jones, George McGinnis, Dave Twardzik and Maurice Lucas.

 Of the 84 players in the ABA at the time of the merger, 63 played in the NBA during the 1976–77 season.
 In that first post-merger season, four of the NBA's top ten scorers had come over from the ABA (Billy Knight, David Thompson, Dan Issel and George Gervin).

+In 1976-1977 NBA MVP standings, 7 out of the 12 best players came from the ABA: Julius Erving, Moses Malone, David Thompson, Maurice Lucas, Artis Gilmore, George Gervin, and George McGinnis, and in the next season 5 out of 10.
+Moses Malone would eventually become the final ABA player to survive the league merger, being able to remain in the NBA all the way until 1995 at 39 years old after coming to the ABA directly out of high school.

 Don Buse, who joined the NBA with the Pacers, led the NBA in both steals and assists during that first post-merger season.
 The Spirits of St. Louis' Moses Malone finished third in rebounding; the Kentucky Colonels' Artis Gilmore was fourth.
 Gilmore and his former Colonels teammate Caldwell Jones were both among the top five in the NBA in blocked shots.

 Tom Nissalke left the ABA to coach the NBA's Houston Rockets in the first post-merger season and won the Central Division; Nissalke was named NBA Coach of the Year.
 Former Kentucky Colonels coach Hubie Brown took over the NBA's Atlanta Hawks, and the four former ABA teams kept their coaches as they entered the NBA.

 Denver Nuggets

 In 1974, Denver changed its name from the Denver Rockets to the Denver Nuggets in anticipation of the ABA–NBA merger, because the NBA already had a team called the Houston Rockets.

 In their first NBA season, the Nuggets—a team that had never won an ABA championship—finished with the league's second-best record, 50–32, and won the Midwest Division.
 In their second NBA season, the Nuggets repeated as Midwest Division champions, and in their third season the Nuggets missed a third consecutive division title by a single game.
-Although the financial and draft penalties caused the team to slip a little bit after coach Larry Brown's departure, the Nuggets would remain an NBA power throughout the 1980s.
-After a period of mediocre play through most of the 1990s and early 2000s, the Nuggets recovered and made the playoffs ten years in a row from 2004 to 2013, though to date they are the only former ABA team to have never played in the NBA Finals.
+Although the financial and draft penalties caused the team to slip after coach Larry Brown's departure, the Nuggets would remain an NBA power throughout the 1980s.
+After a period of mediocre play through most of the 1990s and early 2000s, the Nuggets recovered and made the playoffs in ten consecutive seasons (2004 to 2013).
+In 2023, the Nuggets won their franchise's first NBA Championship.